 The amplification effect of the dynamic hedging of duration mismatches has been analysed in other contexts.
 A well-known issue is convexity risk due to the prepayment option in US mortgage contracts.
 Because of this option, mortgage prepayments vary with the level of interest rates.
-Investors in US mortgage-backed securities (MBS) who attempt to hedge the resulting changes in duration gaps may end up amplifying movements in long-term rates (see, among others, Fernald et al (1994), Hanson (2014) and Malkhozov et al (2015)).

-The common thread between the mechanism examined in our paper and MBS hedging is that the dynamic hedging of negative convexity (where the duration of liabilities changes faster than that of assets) may create a feedback loop between investor hedging and market prices.
-Hence, in both cases, dynamic hedging may amplify movements in long-term interest rates.
+Investors in US mortgagebacked securities (MBS) who attempt to hedge the resulting changes in duration gaps may end up amplifying movements in long-term rates [see, among others, Fernald, Keane, and Mosser (1994), Hanson (2014) and Malkhozov and other (2015)].
+As in the case of the MBS prepayment option, a negative duration gap may encourage dynamic hedging of convexity risk, which in turn can create a feedback loop between investor hedging and market prices, amplifying movements in long-term interest rates.

-Our paper's contribution comes in two parts.
-In the first part, we sketch a simple example of a duration-matching investor and derive a closed-form demand function for long-dated bonds.
-Because of negative balance sheet convexity, the duration of liabilities rises faster than the duration of assets, and this gap widens non-linearly with a fall in rates.
-Hence, for some ranges of long-term interest rates - especially for low or negative rates, an increase in the price of a bond elicits greater demand for that bond.
+Our paper's contribution comes in three parts.
+In the first part, we lay out key institutional features that govern the management of bond portfolios of European insurance firms and that may incentivise duration matching.
+In the second part, we sketch a simple example of a duration-matching investor and derive a closed-form demand function for long-dated bonds.
+Because of negative balance sheet convexity, the duration of liabilities rises faster than the duration of assets, and this gap widens nonlinearly with a fall in rates.
+Hence, for some ranges of longterm interest rates-especially for low or negative rates-an increase in the price of a bond elicits greater demand for that bond.
 In other words, the demand function slopes upwards.

-The second part is empirical.
-We examine the maturity profile of government bond holdings of the insurance sector in Germany using data provided to us by the Deutsche Bundesbank (DBB), with a special attention on how the maturity of bond holdings adjusts to shifts in long-term interest rates.
+The third part is empirical.
+We examine the maturity profile of government bond holdings of the insurance sector in Germany using data provided to us by the Deutsche Bundesbank, with a special attention on how the maturity of bond holdings adjusts to shifts in longterm interest rates.
 We find that the key predictions of the duration hedging hypothesis are borne out.
 We explore the extent to which the demand response of insurance firms was upward-sloping in recent years.
-We see our work as possibly providing the building blocks for future work on ascertaining the extent to which the amplification mechanism examined here contributed to the rapid decline in long-term rates in 2014 and in early 2015.